 September (Year 1): A lecture is held introducing the CTC Oxbridge Medicinal Programme.

-October: Students apply in writing to the Vice Principal explaining why they want to participate on the course.
+October: Students apply in writing to the Principal explaining why they want to participate on the course.

 November: Successful applicants are informed of their place on the course.